eco619/engineering-docs/architecture/platform-architecture.md

 Where applicable, systems should preserve structure, chronology, metadata, visual information, communication relationships, provenance, and other meaningful characteristics of authoritative information.

+## Information Independent of Format

+File formats are technical containers for organizational information.
+Architecture should not make the usefulness of information dependent upon whether it exists in a preferred or easily processed format.

+Where information is relevant to a platform's responsibility, the platform should determine how that information can be identified, recovered, validated, verified where applicable, and connected while preserving its relationship to the authoritative source.

 ## Verification Separation

 Processing success and evidentiary trust are separate states.